Man about to take off on a sprint

 Time Constraints

 Anyone without a lot of time to workout will appreciate HIIT.
-Most Tabata workouts, for example, last 4 minutes.
-Such short (and effective!) workouts remove the ‘no time for exercise’ excuse from pretty much everyone, if you ask me.
-Great choice for people on vacation who want to continue to exercise without cutting into relaxation time, busy parents shuffling kids around, or those cooped up in an office looking for something quick on their lunch break.
+Many Tabata workouts, for example, last 4 minutes.
+Such short (and effective!) workouts remove the ‘no time for exercise’ excuse from pretty much everyone.
+They are a great choice for people on vacation who want to continue to exercise without cutting into relaxation time, busy parents shuffling kids around, or those cooped up in an office looking for something quick on their lunch break.

-In reality, HIIT is great for anyone looking to quickly increase their overall fitness levels, increase total calories burned, and build up endurance; as well as those who just suffer from old injuries or a lack of time.
+In reality, HIIT is great for anyone looking to quickly improve their overall fitness levels, increase total calories burned, and build up endurance; as well as those who just suffer from old injuries or lack of time.
 In short, anyone can benefit from these types of workouts.

 How?

 If you don’t know where to start, there are hundreds of HIIT workouts available online for free.
-You can take any pre-made routine and use it as is.
-Like everything on that routine except burpees (because, who really likes them, change them out for something else.
+You can take any pre-made routine and use it as is or adjust as needed.

 Starting off can be a bit difficult if you don’t know how hard to go.
 Depending on your fitness level, you can start with a thirty seconds active – thirty seconds rest tempo.
 If you find that 30/30 is too hard, modify the tempo to thirty seconds on and one minute off.
 The longer the rest period is compared to the active period, the easier the workout will be.